-To request FMLA leave, an employee must submit a written request to the Superintendent.
-An FMLA leave of absence request form is available from the Superintendent.
+To request FMLA leave, an employee must submit a written request to human resources.
+An FMLA leave of absence request form is available from with human resources.
 Requests should be accompanied by proper certification (see below for more information).

-When the employee's need for leave is foreseeable, he/she must give thirty (30) days advance notice before the leave is to begin or give notice as soon as practicable (within one (1) or two (2) business days of learning of the need for leave).
+When the employee's need for leave is foreseeable, they must give thirty (30) days advance notice before the leave is to begin or give notice as soon as practicable (within one (1) or two (2) business days of learning of the need for leave).
 Additionally, when foreseeable leave is planned for medical treatment, an employee should consult with the Superintendent and make a reasonable effort to schedule the treatment to avoid unduly disrupting the work operations.

 When the need for leave is not foreseeable, an employee must give notice as soon as practicable.
 "As soon as practicable" generally means the same day the employee learns of the need for leave or on the next business day.
-Additionally, once the employee's leave begins, he or she must notify the School in writing every thirty (30) days regarding the status of his or her leave and intention to return to work at the end of the leave period.
+Additionally, once the employee's leave begins, they must notify the School in writing every thirty (30) days regarding the status of their leave and intention to return to work at the end of the leave period.